 The Board of Directors constituted and established a Corporate Governance and Nominating Committee in January of 2004 with authority, responsibility, and specific duties as described in its Corporate Governance and Nominating Committee Charter.
-A copy of the Committee's Charter is available on the Company's web site, www.vasco.com.
+A copy of the

+Committee's Charter is available on the Company's web site, www.vasco.com.
 The primary function of this Committee is to assist the Board in:

-- Determining the appropriate structure of the Board, including committees; - Evaluating the performance of the Board and management; - Identifying and recommending to the Board individuals to be nominated as a director, including the consideration of director candidates recommended by stockholders; - · Providing oversight of management succession plans; and - Providing oversight of the Code of Conduct and Ethics.
+- Determining the appropriate structure of the Board, including committees; - Evaluating the performance of the Board and management; - Identifying and recommending to the Board individuals to be nominated as a director, including the consideration of director candidates recommended by stockholders; - Providing oversight of management succession plans; and - Providing oversight of the Code of Conduct and Ethics.

 The Committee will consider director candidates who have relevant business experience, are accomplished in their respective fields, and who possess the skills and expertise to make a significant contribution to the Board of Directors, the Company and its stockholders.
 Director nominees should have high-leadership business experience, knowledge about issues affecting the Company and the ability and willingness to apply sound and independent business judgment.
 The Committee will consider nominees for election to the Board of Directors that are recommended by stockholders, provided that a complete description of the nominees' qualifications, experience and background, together with a statement signed by each nominee in which he or she consents to act as such, accompany the recommendations.
-Such recommendations should be submitted in writing to the attention of the Corporate Governance and Nominating Committee, c/o VASCO Data Security International, Inc., 1901 South Meyers Road, Suite 210, Oakbrook Terrace, Illinois 60181 and should not include self-nominations.
+Such recommendations should be submitted in writing to the attention of the Corporate Governance and Nominating Committee, c/o VASCO Data Security International, Inc., 1901 South Meyers Road, Suite 210, Oakbrook Terrace, Illinois 60181 not less than 60 nor more than 90 days prior to the date of the annual meeting of stockholders at which the nomination is to be made and should not include self-nominations.
 The Committee applies the same criteria to nominees recommended by stockholders.

-The Committee shall be comprised of three or more directors as determined by the Board, each of whom shall be an independent director, as defined by rules of The Nasdaq Stock Market, Inc. (the "Nasdaq").
+The Committee shall be comprised of three or more directors as determined by the Board, each of whom shall be an independent director, as defined by rules of The Nasdaq Stock Market, Inc. ("Nasdaq").
 The members of the Committee shall be elected by the Board at the annual organizational meeting of the Board and serve at the pleasure of the Board until their successors shall be duly elected and qualified.
-The members of the Corporate Governance and Nominating Committee are John R. Walter (Chairman), Michael P. Cullinane and Michael A. Mulshine, each of whom is independent, as defined by rules of the Nasdaq.
-The Corporate Governance and Nominating Committee met three (3) times during 2004.
+The members of the Corporate Governance and Nominating Committee are John R. Walter (Chairman), Michael P. Cullinane, Michael A. Mulshine and John N. Fox, Jr., each of whom is independent, as defined by rules of the Nasdaq.
+The Corporate Governance and Nominating Committee met three times during 2005.